Malaysia: Asia's Ethnic and Cultural Melting Pot

 Happy Bunnies in Penang

 We awoke to the deafening sound of crashing cymbals, beating drums and firecrackers.
 It was Chinese New Year and we scurried down the stairs to find that celebrations had commenced in the hotel lobby.
-Skilful acrobats inside two colorful and very agile ‘lions’ were performing their traditional dance, wheeling, prancing and jumping from table to table high above the guests.
+Skillful acrobats inside two colorful and very agile ‘lions’ were performing their traditional dance, wheeling, prancing and jumping from table to table high above the guests.
 The aim was to drive out evil spirits and usher in good fortune and prosperity for the coming year.
 The dance ended with partially peeled oranges being hurled around for further good luck!
 We were in George Town, the historic capital of the island of Penang, off the northwest coast of Malaysia.
 Around half of the population of Penang is Chinese so there was no better place to enjoy the arrival of the year of the rabbit.

-We began our exploration in the little museum in Fort Cornwallis on the sea front, and discovered that Penang Island was acquired in 1786 by the British East India Company from the local Sultan, in return for protection against his warring Siamese neighbors.
+We began our exploration in the little museum in Fort Cornwallis on the seafront, and discovered that Penang Island was acquired in 1786 by the British East India Company from the local Sultan, in return for protection against his warring Siamese neighbors.
 The port was soon a valuable trading center for tea, nutmeg, cloves, pepper, opium, textiles and later, tin and rubber.
-As Penang was at the crossroads of great civilizations, it became an ethnic melting pot of the east, with traders and settlers from Europe, India, China, the Malay Archipelago, Thailand and Burma.
+As Penang was at the crossroads of great civilizations, it became an ethnic melting pot of the east, with traders and settlers from Europe, India, China, the Malay Archipelago, Thailand and Myanmar.
 We admired the stately colonial architecture of the Town Hall and Court Buildings, a wonderful backdrop to the picturesque cricket pitch, where some members of the local Indian population were boisterously enjoying a closely contested game.

 These fantastic outdoor eateries are a Malaysian way of life and patronized by rich and poor alike.